vgmstream/vgmstream/README.md

 commands manually).
 Links above also distribute a static version of the CLI tool (kernel v3.2+).

+## Usage

-### Needed extra files (for Windows)
+### Needed extra files
-On Windows support for some codecs (Ogg Vorbis, MPEG audio, etc.) is done with external libraries, so you will need to have certain DLL files.
+On Windows support for some codecs (Ogg Vorbis, MPEG audio, etc.) is done with external libraries, so you will need to put certain DLL files together.

 In the case of components like foobar2000 they are all bundled for convenience, while other components include them but must be installed manually.
 You can also